Fytyny/EmployeeApp/README.md

 ```

 I didn't really know what You mean by "multiple arguments" so maybe You want to look for both Johnny and John at the same time.
 Here You can provide as many arguments as You want even if it is one and the same parameter multiple times.
-I didnt had time to test it, but it seems to work though.
 ```
 http://localhost:8081/Employee/find?name=Johnny&name=John
 ```